minkphp/docs/en/index.rst

 .. note::

     ``$sid`` is a Sahi session ID.
-It's a unique string, used by driver and Sahi proxy in order to be able to talk with each other.
-You should fill this with ``null`` if you want Sahi to start your browser automatically or with some uniqe string if you want to control already started browser.
+It's a unique string, used by the driver and Sahi proxy in order to be able to talk with each other.
+You should fill this with ``null`` if you want Sahi to start your browser automatically or with some uniqe string if you want to control an already started browser.

     ``$host`` simply defines the host on which Sahi is started.
 It's ``localhost`` by default.